-I like to go where I haven't been before :) When it comes to the most liked; I think Spain and Sweden.
+I like to go where I haven't been before :) When it comes to the most wanted, I think Spain and Sweden.

 Maybe someday there will be time for that.
-There are a lot of interesting places in the USA.
+There are a lot of exciting places in the USA.
 Besides, I'd love to visit my family.
-I used to think about working as a trucker in Canada, but unfortunately, the contract of one company with China did not work out and I gave up further efforts.
+I used to think about working as a trucker in Canada, but unfortunately, one company's contract with China did not work out, and I gave up further efforts.
 Maybe someday ...
 You never know where life will lead us :)

 7. Your favorite beer is:

 Polish local breweries only.
-Since I was in contact with this industry a few years ago as a food tank driver, I have been trying to avoid group beers.
+Since I contacted this industry a few years ago as a food tank driver, I have been trying to avoid group beers.
 On my site, I also described this topic some time ago.
-The FMCG industry is a very intriguing, sometimes even shocking and interesting topic.
+The FMCG industry is intriguing, sometimes even shocking, and engaging.

 8. Which European country is an example of good treatment for drivers' trucks?

 8. Topic not liked by truck drivers or fines.
-Tell about your supervisory mandate.
+Tell me about your supervisory mandate.

-800 euros bail in the Czech Republic just before the Polish border a few years ago.
-The Czechs insisted I had committed an offense, which of course was not (they claimed that after leaving the ferry I drove 8 hours without interruption).
-The transport company paid the deposit, after 3 months the money was recovered but without lawyers.
+Eight hundred euros bailed in the Czech Republic just before the Polish border a few years ago.
+The Czechs insisted I had committed an offense, which of course, was not (they claimed that after leaving the ferry, I drove 8 hours without interruption).
+The transport company paid the deposit, after three months the money was recovered but without lawyers.
 Unfortunately, transport is treated as a "milk cow" throughout Europe.
 Bails and forced fines are commonplace.
-Often the inspection, once it stops the driver, is looking for "something" by force just to find an excuse to impose a ticket.
+Often, the inspection stops the driver, is looking for "something" by force to find an excuse to impose a ticket.
 River theme ...
 The worst is in Spain, France, Lithuania, and Hungary.
-Our inspectors are not so bad at all, a big plus for them they finally applied to the punishment of foreign road pirates (Lithuania, Russia, Ukraine) as well as the condition of their trucks.
-Ukraine is currently sharply pushing us police statistics in the country, many Polish drivers work abroad.
+Our inspectors are not so bad at all, a big plus for them they finally applied to the punishment of foreign road pirates (Lithuania, Russia, Ukraine) and the condition of their trucks.
+Ukraine is currently sharply pushing us police statistics; many Polish drivers work abroad.
 Such transport areas as Łuków, Żory, Poznań, Kraków are mostly drivers from the East, often (horrifically) with purchased licenses where they only gain experience in Poland.

 9. Have you had the "pleasure" of crossing Calais?
 Your opinion on the Brexit topic?

 As for Brexit, this is a moral decision by the British authorities.
-In the long run, it will definitely be good for them.
-At present, the European Union is a disassembled bureaucratic strange creation, the institution which was established many years ago at the moment is pointless on many issues ... later this could lead to other countries leaving the Union.
-I should base the work of this institution on strengthening mutual cooperation rather than interference and the development of bureaucracy as it is at the moment.
+In the long run, it will be good for them.
+At present, the European Union is a disassembled bureaucratic strange creation.
+The institution established many years ago is pointless on many issues ... later, this could lead to other countries leaving the Union.
+I should base the work of this institution on strengthening cooperation rather than interference and the development of bureaucracy as it is at the moment.
 Another problem is political correctness ... but that's another story :)

 9. What problems do trucker's face on the roads?
 What should change?

 There would be many things to change.
-It is difficult.
+It isn't easy.
 Basic problems?
 Theft in parking lots, lack of parking spaces, treating the driver as a necessary evil in logistics centers and companies.
 And if not for us, nothing would be in stores.
-It is enough to stop the transport for 4 days ... people do not realize that thanks to professional drivers, business, couriers in their local store or supermarket there is fresh goods in the morning, parcels ordered online are often the other day, despite being ordered at another end of the country ...
+It is enough to stop the transport for four days ... people do not realize that thanks to professional drivers, business, couriers in their local store or supermarket there is fresh goods in the morning, parcels ordered online are often the other day, despite being ranked at another end of the country ...
 This work requires many sacrifices, such as separation from family, time pressure, stress and the most important but often avoided topic in the media ... health problems related to the work of a professional driver.
-In addition, there are a lot of stereotypes associated with the industry that are published in the media, especially on the Internet, most times the exception is the rule.
-But we can't help it, these are the side effects of globalization, the money race against money where the content goes to the background to give way to cheap sensation.
+In addition, there are a lot of stereotypes associated with the industry that is published in the media, especially on the Internet; most times, the exception is the rule.
+But we can't help it; these are the side effects of globalization, the money race against money where the content goes to the background to give way to cheap sensation.

-10. 20 years back, the driver's job did not look like today, it was not mobile phones, forwarder-driver communication systems, and modern navigation.
+10. Twenty years back, the driver's job did not look like today; it was not mobile phones, forwarder-driver communication systems, and modern navigation.
 What do you think the driver's work will look like in 20 years?

 Telematics is the future of the industry.
 This is a fairly complex topic.
 Transport media compete in describing the industry in various ways.
-Sometimes these are interesting topics, sometimes sucked out of the finger of nonsense, just to click and read so that the cash register for the ads match.
-For automation, I think it will be rather an addition and facilitation for the driver and entrepreneurs in the coming years.
-The strong progress of automation in transport is hindered by many factors depending on the country, e.g. infrastructure, security, theft on the road, bureaucracy ... could be calculated in this way.
-People who make interesting prospects for the coming years are rather theoreticians in the TSL industry.
+Sometimes these are exciting topics, sometimes sucked out of the finger of nonsense, to click and read so that the cash register for the ads match.
+I think automation will be an addition and facilitation for the driver and entrepreneurs in the coming years.
+The substantial progress of automation in transport is hindered by many factors depending on the country, e.g., infrastructure, security, theft on the road, bureaucracy ... could be calculated in this way.
+People who make exciting prospects for the coming years are theoreticians in the TSL industry.